How To Feed A Loon

 • Drain on paper towels.

-• Serve fish with the chips and accompany with Homemade Tartar Sauce, lemon wedges, malt vinegar and Southern Hush Puppies!
+• Serve fish with the chips and accompany with tartar sauce, lemon wedges, malt vinegar, and hush puppies (make ahead and keep warm in the oven).

 Notes